Terracotta pots are the most recognizable and common plant containers.

 Outdoor pots are mostly located in direct sunlight.
 Sunlight gradually degrades the plastic pots and makes them brittle unless you are using durable, thicker plastic pots.
 Terracotta is a better option for outdoor planting compared to plastic pots due to its insulation and heat retention properties.

 What is the proper way to store terracotta pots?

-You can store terracotta pots in a shed or garage for winterizing or simply to reuse them in the future.
+You can store terracotta pots in a shed or garage for winterizing or simply reuse them in the future.
 The first step is to clean and dry the pots thoroughly.
 Now store them upside-down, avoid stacking them.
 Use newspaper or old towels between the pots to keep them from sticking.

 What is winter cracking?

 It is the most common reason for outdoor terracotta pot cracks.
-During winter months, the water in terracotta pot traps and freezes, which causes cracks.
+During the winter months, the water in the terracotta pot traps and freezes, which causes cracks.
 You can prevent this by ensuring proper drainage and moving the pot from the ground to a shelf or concrete surface.
 You may have to move the pots indoor.

 Which plants do well in terracotta pots?